 Sets out to provide a sound knowledge and understanding of common surgical conditions, with the emphasis on clinical experience rather than didactic teaching.
-During Years 5 and 6 students spend periods engaged in the clinical activities of general surgical units.
-They also have clinical experience and tutorial instruction in most of the specialized aspects of surgery, including orthopaedic and accident surgery as well as anaesthesia and resuscitation.
-Further practical experience is provided, during the period of associated hospital residency.
+During Year 6 students spend periods engaged in the clinical activities of general surgical units.
+They also have clinical experience and tutorial instruction in most of the specialized aspects of surgery, including orthopaedic and accident surgery as well an anaesthesia and resuscitation.